ACE Application Process

 - Request the Authorization to Release Information Form from your high school counselor or email ACE.
-Print your name on the top line and sign the bottom.
+Print the students your name on the top line and have the student sign the bottom.
 Leave the Student ID number blank.

 - Complete the High school Dual Enrollment Payment & School Authorization online form and then print.

 - Part 1 is to be completed by a parent and the student.
-Part 2 is completed by the student’s high school administrator, counselor, or other school representative, and (3) for you to give the ACE program your approval to communicate with OCC on your behalf.
+Part 2 is completed by the student’s high school administrator, counselor, or other school representative.

 - Part 1: